otrv4/otrv4/otrv4.md

 Verify the information in the message.
 If the verification succeeds:

-  * Decrypt the message and display the human-readable part (if non-empty) to the user. // TODO: if empty what does it mean?
+  * Decrypt the message and display the human-readable part (if it contains any) to the user.
-  * Rotate root, chain and mix keys as appropiate.
+  * Rotate root, chain and mix keys as appropriate
-  * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message. // TODO: what is the configurable time?
+  * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.

 If the received message contains a TLV type 1:
 (TODO: in what order should TLVs be processed?
 Should we end the conversation immediately, or do other things first?)